|

 A. Regular meetings of the Board of Trustees of the Howard County Junior College District shall be held in the Board room at Howard College on the fourth Monday of each month at 12:30 p.m., unless otherwise provided by the Board of Trustees.

-B. An agenda shall be prepared under the direction of the President.
+B. An agenda shall be prepared under the direction of the President according to state law.

 C. Written notice of the date, hour, place, and subject of each meeting of the Board shall be given as prescribed by law.
 Notice will be given as follows:

-1. A copy of the agenda for the meeting will either be delivered to the County Clerk of Howard County or telephoned to any news media requesting such notice and consenting to pay any and all expenses incurred by the college in providing special notice.
+1. A copy of the agenda for the meeting will be delivered to the County Clerk of Howard County, posted in the glass case by the central administration building, posted on the College website, and communicated to any news media requesting such notice and consenting to pay any and all expenses incurred by the college in providing special notice.

-2. Notice shall be posted, delivered, or given at least 72 hours prior to the day of the meeting.
+2. Notice shall be posted, delivered, or given at least three full business days prior to the day of the meeting.

-3. Members of the Board shall be given notice of regular or special meetings at least 72 hours prior to the day of the meeting by the President or by a designated person.
+3. Members of the Board shall be given notice of regular or special meetings at least three full business days prior to the day of the meeting by the President or by a designated person.

 D. All meetings of the Board of Trustees shall be opened in public as prescribed by law.